A Cultural Landscape Approach

 One Place – Many Values

-Sites selected as MPAs have often been important to people for decades, centuries, or even millennia.
+Often, sites selected as MPAs have been important to people for decades, centuries, or even millennia.
 The biological richness or other location attributes made them essential to different cultures and many stakeholder groups.
-Cultural heritage and resources reflect long-term and contemporary human connections and uses of marine areas.
-In revealing our common dependence on marine places, cultural heritage also reveals individual connections to specific cultures, peoples, and places.
-The integration of cultural and natural heritage creates opportunities to recognize and value cultural and social differences, while embracing a common vision of stewardship for the marine environment.
+Cultural heritage resources reflect long-standing and contemporary human connections and uses of marine areas.
+In revealing our common dependence on marine places, cultural heritage also reveals individual connections to specific cultures, peoples, and spaces.
+The integration of cultural and natural heritage creates opportunities to recognize and value cultural and social differences, while embracing a broad shared vision of stewardship for the marine environment.

 Identifying and protecting particular kinds of cultural resources is a legal obligation as well as an agency mandate.
 Meeting these obligations depends on many factors and is subject to different interpretations by individuals, organizations, and courts.
-The managers of MPAs are the front line stewards for special places held in common for the public good.
+The managers of MPAs are the front line stewards for special places held in trust for the public good.
 Charged with maximizing the protective and social benefits of MPAs, managers of marine cultural and natural heritage resources deal with complex technical, ethical, and moral questions and challenges.
-This toolkit will help managers understand their obligations and provide them with a basic array of resources and steps they can apply for integrating cultural heritage with natural resources into their management planning and programming.

 Integrating cultural heritage provides dynamic opportunities for improving MPA outcomes.
 The Cultural Landscape Approach that provides the ethical and intellectual foundations for this toolkit offers fundamental principles that can guide MPA planning and management throughout the United States and its protectorate areas.
 Cultural heritage provides a well-tested means for expanding community engagement.
 Using a Cultural Landscape Approach to link biophysical science with historical, ethnohistorical, ethnographic, archaeological, place-based traditional and stakeholder knowledge and insights offers a clear path toward successful ecosystem-based management and broad-based community stewardship.